feincms/feincms-elephantblog/README.md

-A full featrued blog for FeinCMS
+A full featured blog for FeinCMS
 ================================

 Elephantblog is easy to add to FeinCMS and has the following features: